 What is the treatment for Gardner syndrome?

-Treatment of epidermoid cysts in Gardner syndrome is similar to that used for ordinary cysts and involves excision.
-Occasionally intralesional steroid injections may be used if the cysts are inflamed.
+- Epidermoid cysts: treatment is similar to that of ordinary cysts and involves excision.
+Occasionally, intralesional steroid injections may be used if the cysts are inflamed.